 What is a ‘Clean Title?’

 You’re browsing through the car ads online, looking for your next car.
 Wow – there are a lot of choices out there.
-In a majority of the ads you read, you see the mention of a ‘clean title’.
+In a majority of the ads you read, you see the mention of a “clean title.”
 For many, they might recognize that a clean title has something to do with the vehicle history, but what does it actually mean to have a clean title, and what are the differences between a clean title vs. a salvage title?
 Take a moment to learn about the clean title definition.

 - A car with a clean title can still have thousands of mechanical problems.
-These issues such as engine failure and transmission concerns aren’t an insurable concern.
+These issues could range from engine failure to transmission concerns.
 You can buy a car with a clean title that has a broken-down powertrain.

 - A car with a clean title isn’t always the best car for you.
 In many cases, a branded title can offer better results for your family.
 When you look at an AutoSavvy vehicle with a branded title, there’s a level of transparency and accountability that exist, and it makes for a better car and better experience.